 Strong at the Broken Places: Voices of Illness, a Chorus of Hope is an intimate look at living with chronic illness.
 Author Richard M. Cohen, who himself has multiple sclerosis, works with five participants who have various chronic illnesses to capture their stories and help others understand the overwhelming toll that chronic illness can take.
-The participants are Denise, who has has ALS (often known as Lou Gherig’s disease), Buzz, who has has non-Hodgkins lymphoma, Ben, who has muscular dystrophy, Sarah, who has has Crohn’s disease, and Larry, who has bipolar disorder.
+The participants are Denise, who has ALS (often known as Lou Gherig’s disease), Buzz, who has non-Hodgkins lymphoma, Ben, who has muscular dystrophy, Sarah, who has Crohn’s disease, and Larry, who has bipolar disorder.
 The author engages with those featured in the book over a span of not just months but years, getting to know them on a far deeper level than simply the words they chose to use.

 This is not a sanitized, at-face-value look at chronic illness.
 Rather, it probes the depths of it, encompassing the myriad ways in which chronic illness affects the lives of those it touches both directly and indirectly.
 The author skillfully ties the stories to one another, illustrating the many commonalities among the experiences of disparate chronic illnesses.
 The book gives voice to those who society tends to silence: “Too often the sick are seen and not heard.
 Listen.
 Their songs are soft but steady.
 Hear the sound of steel, the quiet toughness at the core.”